 Bad breath or Trouble breathing

 Corticosteroids may be given to your dog to reduce inflammation and obstruction.
 Nonsteroidal anti-inflammatory medications may be used as an alternate.
 Diuretic medicines may be used to alleviate the fluid build-up in the larynx and lungs.
-Diagnosis and treatment of the primary causes of laryngitis are essential.
+Diagnosis and treatment of the primary causes of laryngitis are essentia

 Difficulty breathing, wheezing, coughing, breathing with mouth open, rapid breathing, blue lips, and tongue, crackling sound while breathing, and weakness.
 Their skin will be cold.